Insights

 IMO Net-Zero Framework:

-The international shipping industry is at a critical juncture as it faces mounting pressure to address climate change and transition to a low-carbon future.
-The adoption of mid-term GHG reduction measures — including a GHG pricing mechanism — at the 83rd session of the International Maritime Organization’s Marine Environment Protection Committee (MEPC 83) in April has helped resolve a significant portion of the regulatory uncertainty that has long delayed new ship orders and hindered the selection of alternative fuels.
+The international shipping industry is at a critical turning point as it faces mounting pressure to address climate change and transition to a low-carbon future.
+With the adoption of mid-term GHG reduction measures, including a carbon levy, at the 83rd session of the International Maritime Organization's (IMO) Marine Environment Protection Committee (MEPC 83) held in April, a significant portion of the regulatory uncertainty that has long hindered new shipbuilding orders and alternative fuel choices has been resolved.

-These measures are set to enter into force in 2027 and will be fully implemented starting in 2028, applying to large ocean-going ships over 5,000 gross tonnage.
+These measures are set to enter into force in 2027 and will be fully implemented starting in 2028, applying to ships of 5,000 GT or more worldwide.
 This marks a critical milestone as the regulations will be enforced based on GHG Fuel Intensity (gCO2eq/MJ), fundamentally changing the landscape for international shipping.

 ① Base Target